Jim137/Entropy/README.md

 <div align="center"><img style="background: white;" src="./doc/png/4bits_cipher_entropy.png"><p>4-Bits Entropy of Ciphertext Heat Map</p></div>

 Then the mutual information between C, P and C, K are shown in the followings.
 We can see that they are a quarter turn to each other.
+And also, the mutual information between C, P and C, K are small in most of the part, which means that the corelation between the ciphertext and the plaintext or key is weak.

 <div align="center"><img style="background: white;" src="./doc/png/4bits_icp.png"><img style="background: white;" src="./doc/png/4bits_ick.png"><p>4-Bits Mutual Information between C, P and C, K</p></div>